SchuhBaum/FreeLockOnCamera/ReadMe.md

 See the LICENSE-MIT.md file.

 ### Changelog
+v0.1.2:
+- Added parameter `lock_camera` to make free cam optional for players who want to keep the lock as is but change other parameters

 v0.1.1:
 - Fixed a bug where the camera would not zoom out when locking on certain large enemies.
 You can disable it in the file `config.ini` if you prefer no zoom.